ezinkow/Horiseon-Homework/README.md

 div class="header" instead of simply < header >

-div class="search-engine'optimization" and 2 other different named classes that all followed all the same css properties.
+div class="search-engine-optimization" and 2 other different named classes that all followed all the same css properties.

   These classes were all combined in to one semantic class such as "body" or "row" to create much cleaner html and css code.